-Our dear friend Ghanimat Azhdari was on the plane that crashed this morning (8 January 2020) in Tehran.
+Our dear friend Ghanimat Azhdari and 175 others were on Ukraine International Airlines Flight PS752, the passenger plane that was shot down by the Islamic Revolutionary Guard Corps on 8 January 2020 in Tehran.
 There were no survivors.
 We are in utter disbelief and heartbroken at the sudden loss of such a beautiful young life – a true force of nature, and one of the ICCA Consortium’s most cherished flowers.
 No words can adequately express the pain of this loss but please allow us to share the following.

 Ghanimat was a proud member of the Qashqai tribe and a powerful and passionate young leader.
 She was a dear friend to all of us and will be deeply missed.

 Having grown for many years within Cenesta (an ICCA Consortium founding Member in Iran), she was a key partner and student of our beloved Taghi Farvar, who served as Consortium President from 2010 until his passing in July 2018.
 A Geographic Information System (GIS) specialist, Ghanimat worked tirelessly with many of Iran’s nomadic tribes, travelling across the country and supporting the national federation of Iranian nomadic tribes (UNINOMAD) to document their territories of life through their own worldviews and perspectives.
 She was also a highly respected ICCA Consortium Council member, first as regional representative for West and Central Asia and the Caucasus and then as co-chair of the theme on documenting ICCAs–territories of life.